Honolulu police back in court after fatal shooting of teen

 Officer Geoffrey Thom, whom prosecutors said fired 10 rounds at Sykap through the rear window of the car after it stopped at an intersection, is charged with murder.
 Fellow Officers Zackary Ah Nee and Christopher Fredeluces, who also opened fire, are charged with second-degree attempted murder.

-It’s a rare prosecution in the state that came after months of protests last year over racial injustice and police brutality.
-Some in the Micronesian community say the shooting highlights the racism they face in Hawaii, a place they expected to be more welcoming to fellow islanders.
+It’s a rare prosecution in the state that came after months of protests last year over racial injustice and police brutality in other parts of the U.S. Some in the Micronesian community say the shooting highlights the racism they face in Hawaii, a place they expected to be more welcoming to fellow islanders.

-About an hour before the hearing was scheduled to begin, more than 100 police supporters lined the sidewalk fronting the courthouse.
+About an hour before the hearing was scheduled to begin, more than 100 police supporters lined sidewalks fronting the courthouse.
 Some wore shirts saying “Support Our Officers” and waved flags saying “Back Dah Blue.”

 Sykap’s mother, Yovita Sykap, and the lawyer representing her in a wrongful death lawsuit, watched as police supporters clapped and cheered to a message of thanks from a supporter shouting into a megaphone.